humanitec-architecture/example-library/resource-graph-patterns/README.md

 This repo contains a set of examples of patterns that can be used when building [Resource Graphs](https://developer.humanitec.com/platform-orchestrator/resources/resource-graph/).
 Each pattern is explained along with use cases for when the pattern can be useful.

-## Example Patterns

-- [Propagate Class](./propagate-class/README.md): Having a single resource definition that can be parameterized by referencing another resource.

 ## Running the examples

 ### Prerequisites